A bit about us...

 Instead, we need to move toward the concept of #adoptORshopResponsibly.

-So we've gone through an extremely steep learning curve in terms of breeding.
-At the start of this journey, we didn't have much success locally (within Australia), so we decided to look overseas to import our first cats.
-This involved a lot of risk (and panic attacks!), and unfortunately, like most breeders, we've lost a lot emotionally and financially.
+So we decided to look overseas to import our first cats.
+This involved a lot of risk (and panic attacks!) and unfortunately, like most breeders, we've lost a lot emotionally and financially.

 This heartache does not come without joy though!
 As a result we've also gained some truly valuable experiences and friends.
 We're grateful for our mistakes.
 We have grown, in leaps and bounds.
 Most importantly, we're happy.